 If you or a loved one has been injured or worse in a hit-and-run car accident in Atlanta, the lawyers at Durham Law Group can help.
 If the driver cannot be located, we can bring a claim on your behalf with your uninsured motorist (UM) insurance policy.
 If you carry liability insurance as required by Georgia law, your policy includes UM coverage unless you specifically rejected it in writing.
 Georgia law requires all policies to include UM in at least the minimum 25/50/25 amounts, although you can carry larger amounts if your liability limits are higher.
 Although UM is meant to help people hit by uninsured drivers, this coverage also applies to hit-and-run accidents as well.

 If your injuries are severe or your damages are extensive, don’t try to make a UM claim on your own.
 The insurance company may drag their feet in paying you or try to pay you far less than your claim is worth.
 With Durham Law Group on your side, our lawyers will make sure the insurer responds promptly and settles your claim for an appropriate amount.
 Our team is willing and able to go to court if necessary to get you the full amount of compensation you are owed under your policy.
+Contact the best hit-and-run attorney Atlanta has to offer, contact the Durham Law Group.

 Another way our firm can help is by locating the driver and suing them personally or through their insurance company.
 It’s not that easy for a hit-and-run driver to hide, and there are many ways to track them down.
 There may be witnesses to the accident or people who saw the damaged vehicle later.
 The vehicle can be matched based on car parts left at the scene, and body shops can be notified to look for a recently damaged car.
 Traffic cameras and security cameras might also have caught images of the fleeing vehicle.
 Especially in felony cases, the local police might be eager to find the driver and prosecute them.